 A Feeling of Slight Discomfort

-- This is due to the period of time which the body's c-nerve fibres releasing substance P
+This is due to the period of time which the body's c-nerve fibers releasing substance P

 What Does The Research Say?